7-Day Typing Plan: Boost Your Speed and Accuracy

 How long should I practice each day on this plan?

-Most people see progress with 10–20 minutes per day.
-Short, consistent sessions work better than long, irregular practice.
+Most people see progress with 10 to 20 minutes per day.
+Short, consistent sessions are easier to maintain and usually produce better results than long, irregular practice.

 Should I focus on speed or accuracy first?

 Accuracy first.
-Aim for 95%+ accuracy during most practice.
-Once accuracy is stable, your WPM rises naturally.
+Aim for 95% or higher accuracy during most of your practice.
+Once your typing becomes cleaner and more automatic, WPM tends to improve naturally.

 What results can I expect after 7 days?

-Many beginners reduce mistakes quickly and often improve by about 3–10 WPM.
-Intermediate users typically see steadier accuracy and a smaller WPM increase with better rhythm.
+Many beginners reduce mistakes quickly and often improve by about 3 to 10 WPM.
+Intermediate users usually see steadier accuracy, better rhythm, and a smaller WPM increase.

 What if my WPM improves but my accuracy drops?

-Slow down slightly and prioritize accuracy for a couple of days (95%+).
-Then push speed again.
-Speed without accuracy reinforces mistakes.
+Slow down slightly and prioritize accuracy for a couple of days.
+Once your error rate improves, build speed again.
+Speed without control usually leads to more frustration later.

 ➡️ Next Steps After the 7-Day Challenge

-If you want a longer challenge, you can also build toward bigger goals like “60 WPM with 97% accuracy” over the next month.
-Small improvements add up fast when practice stays consistent.
+If you want a longer goal, build toward a target such as 60 WPM at 97% accuracy over the next month.
+Small improvements compound quickly when practice stays consistent.